JacobFV/old-jacobfv.github.io/_posts/2021-12-06-design-patterns-for-ai.md

 - To take advantage of existing pretrained models, other architectures, and for research and development convenience, make the above SOMPNet layer able to interface with other SOMPNet layers, DL layers in general, and python functions in a pythonic interface as if they were directly expressed in math.

-At the implementation-end, machine learning research has acquired a diverse array of tools and techniques which represent orders-of-magnitude learning efficiency gains over independent effort.
-Ever striving to maximize the efficiency with which meaningful information can be infused into a system recommends riding on the energy-momentum of hundreds of thousands of researchers (and zillions of servers).
-I.E.: incorporating permutations of as many ML research outcomes as possible: codebases, pretrained models, individual weights, architectures, training paradigms, existing datasets, and environments all guided by machine and human intuition.
-Here are some notable ones:

-TODO: list everything I plan to use here

-**Agent Organization**
+- [Memorizing transformers](https://arxiv.org/pdf/2203.08913v1.pdf) perform nondifferentiable knn search over long trajectories.
+This allows agents to have very short soft attention sequences.
+A developing agent should  progressively utilize longer and longer hard attention.

+- Agent Organization
   - botttom up observation and independant abstraction
   - top down action, forcing the world to be the way the agent thinks it should be
   - side communication.
 When agents have a strong idea of what's going on, they should broadcast it to their peers.

-Maybe represent everything by SDR of binary probits.
+- Maybe represent everything by SDR of binary probits.
 This allows concretely defining entropy, KLD, and other metrics, it has low overlap and all the other benefits of SDR's, and it's easy to implement and might even scale to lower and lower precisions until it can work at single bit-level representations (classical SDR's).
 Maybe there's a way to make the precision dynamically determined (like entropy).
 Train a neural-CPU on the floating point data, and then whenever the precision reaches one bit, run the neural CPU instructions directly as machine code.

+- Model capacity should grow linearly with experience.
+Ideally, this would take place continually and online.
+However there it seems more efficient to parallelize data collection (policy usage) and then make training and architectural changes offline.

+- While philosophy gets us nowhere, it is good to keep in mind relevant analogies to the AI system to guide creative design.
+For example, pain might be construed as a negative reward, and unselfish love, the objective of optimizing the loved object's objectives.
+Epistemic entropy minimization is to curiosity as high entropy combined with mutual information between internal states over time is to consciousness.
+Art is about engineering aesthetic qualities into observers' perceptions, and science is the perception of humanity as a whole.

+- The AI should interact with the world in a way that is intuitive and natural for its own cognitive architecture just as we humans do with our bodies.
+Alternatively, for any given world interface (environment-body combination), the AI should be able to evolve its brain to conform to that interface.

 [^1]: I know all the cuts to make before I enter the shop, but sawing for 2 hours leaves me exhausted and I end up incorrectly measuring or cutting material unless things are marked correctly.
 [^2]: ["Neurodynamics of Cognition and Consciousness"](https://link.springer.com/book/10.1007/978-3-540-73267-9) ch.1, 5